leahnote01/blog/_posts/2024-04-30-The Start of TIL 24.md

 Thus, I threw myself into studying and preparing every step (hopefully) for my **Regular Job Opportunities** haha.
 (At first, I was frustrated and devastated for a while.
 It is what it is.
 What I should do is step forward.)
-During the two times of final interviews, I realized my weaknesses: ***I am really bad at explanations.*** The interviewees asked me technical questions and wanted to confirm if I could explain those concepts in simple languages to those with a background in this field.
-That could be because the Data Scientist should collaborate with other departments and persuade them to set up business strategies based on the data in simple words.
+During the two times of final interviews, I realized my weaknesses: ***I am really bad at explanations.*** Also, I am not very confident to introduce the methodologies that I used for my project, and even the terminorogies!
+The interviewees asked me technical questions and wanted to confirm if I could explain those concepts in simple languages to those with a background in this field. <u>That could be because the Data Scientist should collaborate with other departments and persuade them to set up business strategies based on the data in simple words.</u> Though I have a business background from South Korea (my undergraduate major was economics) and work experience in accounting in the USA, still, that knowledge is unsatisfied with my standards or the market's.

-So, I will prepare myself for that **storyteller**.
-I have a business background from South Korea (my undergraduate major was economics) and work experience in accounting in the USA.
-Still, those knowledges are unsatisfied with my standards or the market's.
+So, that is why I am writing this post.
+I will need to prepare myself for ***that*** **storyteller**.
+I need time to arrange the stacked knowledge that I've learned from graduate school and to sharpen the sword so that I can use it in the real business world!